GangulliGanesh/Face_Swap/Readme.md

 Go to Face_Swap and run sudo chmod +x install.sh

-2.Run ./install.sh , Run python UploadTest.py
+2.Run ./install.sh , Run python UploadTest.py --a link will pop up on the terminal which will lead you to a web API.

 3.Base images and mugshots can be found in base folder and patch respectively.